 How to get your flu jab:

-- Book your flu jab in store at your local LloydsPharmacy.
+- Book your flu jab in store at your local LloydsPharmacy or online.

 - When you come in store for your jab, remember to wear a loose-fitting top with sleeves that can be rolled up easily for your appointment.